 AWAY FROM IT ALL BUT CLOSE TO EVERYTHING

 Come to Roselidden for an hour, a day or a week, and the calm atmosphere will restore your sense of wellbeing.
 Enjoy the classes, retreats, talks, workshops, treatments and music that are on offer in the Long Barn and Hayloft.
-Holiday in the Well House or revitalise in the Bullpen.
-Enjoy the great outdoors in your own tent.
 Walk the fields and woods nearby, or visit the many local beaches and cliffs.
 Enjoy all that West Cornwall has to offer; it is all within easy reach.

-Roselidden goes from strength to strength as a community centre, with more and more groups using the Long Barn and Hayloft.
-It seems like hardly a day goes by without some activity taking place!
+Before the lockdown in March 2019, Roselidden was going from strength to strength as a community centre, with more and more groups using the Long Barn and Hayloft.
+It seemed like hardly a day went by without some activity taking place!

-The emphasis is on activities that promote wellbeing, such as T’ai Chi, yoga, mindfulness, meditation, Zen brushwork, shiatsu, music.
-We also welcome a number of faith groups who find that the privacy that Roselidden affords for their meetings is a valuable thing.
-We are pleased to offer the space for fundraising for local causes.
+Now that normality is beginning to return, albeit a very tentative and uncertain one, the emphasis will once again be on activities that promote wellbeing, such as T’ai Chi, yoga, mindfulness, meditation, Zen brushwork, shiatsu, music.
+We will also welcome back faith groups who find that the privacy that Roselidden affords for their meetings is a valuable thing.
+We will be pleased to offer the space for fundraising for local causes.

 We always welcome new ideas for Roselidden, so if you would like us to consider your activity, please do contact us.